Homemade Marinara Sauce

 - Salt and pepper – I’ve figured out the perfect measurements for salt and pepper to cut the bitterness of tomato paste and enhance the sweetness of crushed tomatoes.

-- Dried oregano – If you decide to use fresh oregano, you may need to adjust the amount you use since fresh has a more powerful flavor.
+- Dried oregano – If you decide to use fresh oregano, you will need to adjust the amount you use since dried has a more powerful flavor.

 How to Make Easy Marinara Sauce

-- Add two tablespoons olive oil to a medium saucepan, and place it over medium heat on the stove top.
+Add olive oil to a medium saucepan over medium heat.

-- Stir in crushed tomatoes, tomato paste, oregano, salt and pepper.
-Then, bring the mixture to a boil.
+Stir in crushed tomatoes, tomato paste, dried oregano, salt and pepper.
+Bring to a boil.

-- Once boiling, reduce the heat and allow to simmer partially covered for 15 minutes.
+Reduce heat and allow to simmer, partially covered for 15 minutes.

-- After 15 minutes has passed, stir in the fresh parsley and turn off the heat.
+After 15 minutes, stir in the fresh parsley and turn off the heat.

-- Serve over warm pasta, with an appetizer like mozzarella sticks, or use in a recipe like baked ravioli.
+Serve immediately over pasta, with an appetizer like mozzarella sticks, or use in a recipe like baked ravioli.

 Pro Tips!